splunk-soar-connectors/panorama/release_notes/unreleased.md

 **Unreleased**
-* De-certifying and releasing as a community app
+* De-certified and released as a community app